Homosexuality: History

 In cultures influenced by Abrahamic religions, the law and the church established sodomy as a transgression against divine law or a crime against nature.
 The condemnation of anal sex between males, however, predates Christian belief.
 Throughout the majority of Christian history, most Christian theologians and denominations have considered homosexual behavior as immoral or sinful.
-Condemnation was frequent in ancient Greece; for instance Plato, in his Laws, described the idea of homosexuality as 'unnatural' and argued for its prohibition, while Socrates advocated for platonic love over sexual pederasty.

 Many historical figures, including Socrates, Lord Byron, Edward II, and Hadrian, have had terms such as gay or bisexual applied to them.
 Some scholars have regarded uses of such modern terms on people from the past as an anachronistic introduction of a contemporary construction of sexuality that would have been foreign to their times.
 Other scholars see continuity instead.

 In social science, there has been a dispute between "essentialist" and "constructionist" views of homosexuality.
 The debate divides those who believe that terms such as "gay" and "straight" refer to objective, culturally invariant properties of persons from those who believe that the experiences they name are artifacts of unique cultural and social processes.
 "Essentialists" typically believe that sexual preferences are determined by biological forces, while "constructionists" assume that sexual desires are learned.
 The philosopher of science Michael Ruse has stated that the social constructionist approach, which is influenced by Foucault, is based on a selective reading of the historical record that confuses the existence of homosexual people with the way in which they are labelled or treated.